– Appreciation of the restroom through the viewfinder

 In late 2011 I discovered Instagram.
 The first thing that struck me about Instragram was how anyone could post a blurry picture of any random piece of junk, whack a filter onto it and get hundreds of likes from their friends.
 I set myself the challenge to see how many photos of toilets it would take before somebody liked one.
 It only took me one post.

-One thing to note is that the pictures will remain within the realm of decent taste, in that I steer clear of images featuring any kind of bodily waste.
-However, there may be the odd vulgarity in the form of graffiti – if I see an interesting quote or piece of artwork on the wall, I won’t be afraid to document it.
-At the end of the day, it’s all a celebration of the many characteristics of the ‘can’.
+One thing I’d like to point out is that Toilography is (fairly) wholesome and the pictures here will remain within the realm of decent taste.
+I mean, you’re gonna get the odd vulgarity in the form of graffiti – if I see an interesting quote or piece of artwork on the wall, I won’t be afraid to document it – but I certainly don’t shoot the waste product that goes into the toilet.
+At the end of the day, this little project is a light-hearted celebration of the many unique characteristics of the commode.

 If you appreciate this concept, I’d be delighted if you could follow Toilography either via this blog or at Instagram and leave a comment on one or more of the pics.